ramafebri/web_gis/README.md

 ## Installation
 1. Clone or download this repositroy <br>
 2. Put the web_gis folder into htdocs folder on xampp or www folder on wamp <br>
+3. Create database name web_gis <br>
-3. Import the .sql file into phpmyadmin or other MySql DBMS<br>
+4. Import the .sql file into phpmyadmin or other MySql DBMS<br>
-4. Finally, run the program in your browser localhost.
+5. Finally, run the program in your browser localhost.
 Example:
 ```bash
 http://localhost/web_gis/
 ```